Skip to main content

 • The Rewilding Innovation Fund steering group will use the following assessment criteria to award the money, including: funding: are there alternative options available?; alignment with our rewilding principles; degree of innovation and learning; financial strategy; consideration of the business concept and long-term viability and sustainability; understanding of monitoring and evidence-building.

 *The maximum level of funding has been set at £15,000 because the fund aims to support elements in a project that can remove barriers and unlock further funding.
 If your project requires higher investment than this to get off the ground, consider whether there are smaller elements of your grand vision, such as business plans or feasibility studies, which you can use the Rewilding Innovation Fund for, so helping you at least get started.
-Could initial funding from us help lever further funds from elsewhere in the future?
+Could initial funding from us help leverage further funds elsewhere in the future?

 • The funding must be spent within 15 months.
 Please detail in your application how you plan to work to this timescale.